The Best Trail Runners for Thru-Hiking in 2023

 The XA Pro 3D V8 builds on the iconic XA Pro 3D.
 It’s two ounces lighter than the original (for the pair) and uses thinner, softer materials.
 The eponymous “3D chassis,” a thin layer of dense foam between the midsole and outsole that provides additional support and reinforcement, has been redesigned to improve precision, responsiveness, and energy control.

 Any offering featuring Salomon’s Quicklace system could also be given the “Best Trail Runner for Raynaud’s Syndrome Sufferers” award, as well, since the single-pull lacing setup is easy to manage, even with cold-addled fingers.
+(Admittedly, the Quicklace system is polarizing; some hikers hate it with a passion, especially because it makes special lacing techniques like heel lock lacing impossible).

 Best Trail Runners for Thru-Hiking: FAQs